Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ![](./medias/OSA_Console.png)

 ## Step 5: Using OC CLI
 Click on the upper right corner (profile name) to get the CLI login information.
-You need the OC CLI which can be downloaded from https://github.com/openshift/origin/releases (or from brew for macOS using openshift-cli formula)

 ![](./medias/OSA_CLI.png)

+You need the OC CLI which can be downloaded from https://github.com/openshift/origin/releases

+> Using MacOS, you can easly install it with homebrew `brew install openshift-cli `

 Login using OC CLI by copying the command above:
 ```